 To prevent data breaches:

-Data breaches can occur when cyber attackers gain access to confidential data, such as customer information or employee records.
-They can also occur when cyber criminals steal this data from businesses.
-It has to be said that businesses are at greater risk of a security attack because of the value of the information that they hold.
+Hence, it is important that businesses choose their data privacy providers carefully; choosing communication services from Sekur or similar companies can ensure high levels of data protection and prevent legal and reputational losses for a company due to a data breach.
+Moreover, it must be said that businesses are at greater risk of a security attack because of the value of the information that they hold.
 This is in terms of selling it to competitors or many customers’ bank accounts being able to be compromised.
-We have to protect everyone when we are the guardian of data.
+We must protect everyone when we are the guardian of data.

 To thwart attacks